Yunique33/sql-academy-solutions/english.md

 </details>

-73. Выведите id тех комнат, которые арендовали нечетное количество раз [(link)](https://sql-academy.org/en/trainer/tasks/73)
+73. Print the id of those rooms that have been rented an odd number of times [(link)](https://sql-academy.org/en/trainer/tasks/73)

 <details>